mojaloop/pisp-project/docs/transaction_callback/README.md

 7. What database should the CEP use to store these subscriptions?
   - It currently uses Mongo, but that may be unsuitable
   - Multiple listeners referring to 1 shared object may also be tricky, but likely necessary... so we may want some transaction guarantees

-## TODO:

-- [x] More detail on different listeners and their interactions
-- [x] tidy up the transfers section
-- [x] finish breaking down seq diagram into inline doc
-- [ ] enuerate through the error conditions
-- [x] enumerate and clarify all kafka events that are involved in this process
-- [x] listeners/context body diagram

 ## Appendix A - List of Kafka Events